 Family responsibilities case studies

-The employer salon manager decided to change staff rosters to better suit the business.
+Summary: The employer salon manager decided to change staff rosters to better suit the business.
 When the complainant explained she had already arranged child care to suit her current roster and may not be able to rearrange it, the manager told her that it was not her problem and if she couldn't make child care changes she would lose her job.

 The complainant was able to rearrange childcare but when she later requested two days off over the Christmas period, the manager asked if she could get someone else to care for her children and then dismissed the complainant because she couldn't work the two days.
 At conciliation the employer agreed to give the complainant an apology and compensation in relation to discrimination on the basis of family responsibilities.